 This game was a big deal when it came out on the Wii and there wasn’t much that changed when this game came to the DS.
 The biggest change is that there are touchscreen controls instead of motion controls.

-The events that you could play in the Wii version are all here.
+The events that you could play in the Wii version are all here, including the ever popular fencing.
 Every character belongs to the same category based on their rankings.
 If you loved the game on the Wii then you will enjoy having this game to play when you’re on the go.

 Metacritic Score: 70/100